Word learning biases: Taxonomic assumption

 After a child constrains a novel word to label a whole object, the child must learn how to apply the label to similar objects.
 Ordinarily, children focus on thematic relations between objects when categorizing.
 For example, if given soup, children will group it together with a bowl and a spoon.
 Those items would be thematically related.
 However, when children are given a new label they shift their attention to taxonomic relationships.
 What this means for the previous example is instead of soup being related to a bowl or spoon, children relate it to ice cream or pudding.
 The new label is assumed to refer to other objects within the same taxonomic category.

+The exact nature of taxonomic assumption is unclear.
+Baldwin finds that shape is the primary influence of children's expectations towards novel objects.
+Children draw from a wide variety of characteristics to make inferences, although shape is typically the most prevalent.

 Ellen Markman's early studies showed this constraint at work.
 When two- and three-year-olds were presented with two basic-level objects, two different kinds of dogs, and a third thematically related object, dog food, they showed a tendency to select a dog and dog food; however, if one of the dogs was labeled with an unfamiliar word, the children were more likely to select the two dogs.
 Another study conducted by Backscheider & Markman attempted to clarify whether this assumption was powerful enough to overcome the preference for thematic relations when objects are engaged in dynamic thematic relations at the time of labeling.
 A doll was repeatedly seated in a chair when the child either heard "see the bif" or "see this".
 The label, "bif", caused children to pick objects of the same kind, whereas, the absence of the label caused them to organize objects to the thematic event they had witnessed.
 Children use this assumption as early as 18 months of age.

 Similar to the taxonomic constraint researchers have looked into the principle of categorical scope, which also follows the assumption that children will believe new object labels refer to objects within taxonomic categories.
 An example of categorical scope and perceptual similarity can be illustrated when children learn animal names.
 Studies show that children think the identity of an animal only changes if its internal properties change.
 Children extended labels to two perceptually similar animals more often than when they were dissimilar.